rengotaku/rengotaku.github.io/_posts/2022-12-04-set-up-nanopi-r5s.md

 Slow Flashing seems turn LED 2 time per a second.

 ## Login FriendlyWrt
+Put internet cable to LAN port of NanoPi

 Check your default gate IP like below:
 ```
 $ arp -a